SumoLogic/sumologic-documentation/docs/apm/traces/get-started-transaction-tracing/instrument-application-opentelemetry/javascript-opentelemetry-auto-instrumentation/javascript-traceid-spanid-injection-into-logs.md

 ---
 id: javascript-traceid-spanid-injection-into-logs
+title: JavaScript TraceId and SpanId injection into logs
+sidebar_label: JavaScript TraceId and SpanId injection into logs
+description: Configuring traceId, spanId, and trace flags data injection into user logs in JavaScript applications is simple.
 ---

-# JavaScript TraceId and SpanId injection into logs

 It is very simple to configure **traceId, spanId, and trace flags data** injection into user logs in JavaScript applications.
 Mostly it is enough to add instrumented versions of the logging packages into project dependencies and register them as new instrumentation.